 Cardiovascular exercise strengthens your heart, burns calories and releases endorphins.
 Doing as little as 30 minutes each day has the similar effect of an antidepressant, without any side effects.

 A recent study in the UK showed that doing as little as 5 minutes of walking can reduce the intensity of nicotine withdrawal symptoms when quitting smoking.
 Cardio exercise does not necessarily have to be an intense run or an hour on a machine.
 Doing simple things throughout the day to get your heart rate elevated for even a short amount of time has significant benefits.

 5 minutes here and 10 minutes there can add up to quite a bit of time by the end of the day or week.
 Not having enough time to devote to exercise, or not being able to run is a common excuse given for not including cardio into daily life.
 However, neither a large amount of time nor the ability to run is necessary to improve your health.
-When cardiovascular activity is incorporated into your lifestyle you will begin to look and feel better.
+Dr. Angelo Cuzalina agrees that when cardiovascular activity is incorporated into your lifestyle you will begin to look and feel better.
 As a result you will feel motivated to do even more.
 Start small and see what happens.